silvacms/buildout/README.txt

 Create a buildout configuration file or use the initial one as a base
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    cp buildout.cfg.in buildout.cfg
+  $ cp buildout.cfg.in buildout.cfg

-Then optionally edit buildout.cfg to suit your needs.
+Then optionally edit ``buildout.cfg`` to suit your needs.

 De initial buildout configuration extends the development profile
 called development.cfg which you can find in the profiles folder.
 In